 Do you have any resources on this topic you would like to share?

-Read the posted articles and review and answer the posted questions prior to Week 11 – Corsino de Palva, L, et al. Burnout syndrome in health-care professionals in a university hospital.
+Read the posted articles and review and answer the posted questions in Discussion Forum #6 prior to Week 10 – Corsino de Palva, L, et al. Burnout syndrome in health-care professionals in a university hospital.
 Clinics, 2017.
 DOI: 10.6061/clinics/2017(05)08.

-Week 1011: Being Part of a Successful Healthcare Team and Avoiding Burnout NOVEMBER 12
+Week 10: Being Part of a Successful Healthcare Team and Avoiding Burnout MARCH 4

-Discuss Week 910’s readings using the following questions:
+Forum #6 - Discuss Week 9’s readings using the following questions:

 What did you think of the article?